 "Yeah, but just looking at snow makes me colder!"
-Gabumon replied.
+Gabumon said.

 "Yeah, there's a good inch out there," TK agreed, glancing out Izzy's window.
-"Hope we didn't leave too big a puddle in the hall."
+"Hope we didn't leave a puddle in the hall."

-"It'll evaporate soon enough," Izzy replied, glancing around at his crowded room; he was glad he never needed to tidy much up for their visits.
+"It'll evaporate soon enough," Izzy said, glancing around at his crowded room; he was glad he never needed to tidy much up for their visits.
 "Is everybody here?"